Biscuit54/Phase1Project/README.md

 - [X] Design Page Layout.
 - [X] Implement all desired features.

-If you enjoyed my project you can leave a review at - jacobdelgadillo751@gmail.com
+If you enjoyed my project or have other questions you can email a review to - jacobdelgadillo751@gmail.com